microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 ```

 ### Settings API
-To use this setting accordingly, use the `workspace.getConfiguration()` API and pass the URI of the resource as second parameter.
+The configuration example above defines a setting scoped to a resource.
+To fetch its value you use the `workspace.getConfiguration()` API and pass the URI of the resource as second parameter.
 You can see [here](https://github.com/Microsoft/vscode-extension-samples/blob/master/basic-multi-root-sample/src/extension.ts#L68) how the setting is used in the basic-multi-root sample.

 Under the hood, resource settings are resolved with a simple logic: We try to find a `WorkspaceFolder` for the resource that is passed into the `getConfiguration` API.
 If such a folder exists and that folder defines the setting, it will be returned.
 Otherwise the normal logic applies for finding the setting on a parent level: it could be defined within the workspace file or on the user level.